TCCON/ggg-rs/README.md

 cargo install --path . --root $GGGPATH
 ```

 from the directory containing this README.
+This will install the programs in `$GGGPATH/bin`.

+If you do not wish to install these programs alongside your standard GGG programs, you may pass a different
+argument to `--root`.
+Note that it will always install in the `bin` subdirectory inside the path given as
+the argument to `--root`.

 ## Features